Aryapersonal/The_Spark_Foundation_Data_Science_Business_Analytics_Internship_Task_03/README.md

 2. **Top 5 Product Categories by Total Sales**: The bar chart highlights the top-performing product categories based on total sales, enabling users to identify trends and patterns.The most profermed  product is phones & chairs with a total sales of $330k and $328k respectively.

-3. **Top 5 Product Categories and Segments by Average Sales**: The horizontal bar chart provides a visual representation of the top-performing product categories in various segments, allowing users to analyze correlations between categories and segments.There are three segments namely corporate,consumer & House office in which the product catgory copiers & machines have almost similar average sales rate in House office & corporate.
+3. **Top 5 Product Categories and Segments by Average Sales**: The horizontal bar chart provides a visual representation of the top-performing product categories in various segments, allowing users to analyze correlations between categories and segments.There are three segments namely corporate,consumer & House office in which the product category copiers & machines have almost similar average sales rate in House office & corporate.

 4. **Geographical Map: Average Profit by State**: The interactive map enables users to explore average profit rate by state, revealing geographic trends and correlations.The vemont is the state with most average profit rate of around $204.The least is Florida